-Of course, that piece got me thinking about other products or services our grandparents lived without that I consider to be truly indispensable today.
+Of course, that piece got me thinking about other products and services our grandparents lived without that I consider to be truly indispensable today.
 Here are a few of them:

-Never mind the increased traffic and crowds at brick and mortar stores, or longer lines of people waiting to pay their bills at the last minute.
+How important are online communications and business DSL providers today?
 If the Internet disappeared tomorrow, it would likely result in a tremendous hit to the US economy.
-A recent study found that the Internet is responsible for a little over 3 million jobs, with the value of their wages alone equal to 2 percent of GDP — and that’s before you consider lost productivity, reduced avenues for commerce and innovation, and the rapid exchange of information.
-This shows how important business dsl providers and online communications have become in business today.
+A recent study found that the Internet is responsible for a little over 3 million jobs, with the value of their wages alone equal to 2% of GDP — and that’s before you consider lost productivity, reduced avenues for commerce and innovation, and the rapid exchange of information.

 The introduction of the Boeing 707 in 1958 kicked off the Jet Age and the beginning of affordable commercial intercontinental travel for the masses.
 Today, more people than ever can travel from one coast to the other in a manner of hours — or travel to the other side of the world in less than a day.
 It’s just too easy to take this convenience for granted.

-Although Jason will tell me that grandma and grandpa got along just fine before “plastic money” was invented in 1950, there are too many credit card advantages to ignore.
+Although Jason says grandma and grandpa got along just fine before “plastic money” was invented in 1950, there are too many credit card advantages to ignore.
 Besides, we live in the electronic age now; it’s tough to buy anything on the Internet without a credit card.
-Heck, these days your cash is no good if you want to buy an in-flight snack on a lot of airlines.
-And who wants to carry around thousands of dollars in their wallet whenever they plan on buying a big ticket item?
+Heck, these days it virtually impossible to even buy an in-flight snack on most airlines without a credit card.

 Scoff all you want; you know I’m right.

-Here’s a fun ATM machine fact: Before ATMs became ubiquitous — and cash was still king — you didn’t have a lot of options if the banks were closed and you needed paper currency.
+Here’s a fun ATM machine fact: Before ATMs became ubiquitous there weren’t a lot of options when banks were closed and you needed a little quick cash.
 If you were lucky, you could go to a local market that was willing to cash your personal check, or borrow money from a friend or neighbor.
 If not, no soup for you.
 You’d just have to wait until the banks opened the next day.
-That is, unless you were at the front end of a three-day bank holiday.
+Well … unless you were at the front end of a three-day bank holiday.
 (Talk about a long weekend.)

 The personal computer is arguably the greatest invention of the last 100 years.
 The power of the computer is used in so many ways, across so many industries, that it is virtually impossible to imagine living in the world today without them.

 Jason and I disagree here too.
 People who find themselves away from home without a cell phone and need to make a call have a bit of a problem.
 That’s because the days of finding a payphone on every corner are long, long gone.
-Consider that, as recently as 2000, there were more than 2 million payphones in the United States.
-By 2007, however, there were only 870,000 remaining.
-Anecdotal evidence suggests the numbers have continued to drop.
+At the turn of the century, there were still more than 2 million payphones in the United States.
+However, by 2007, there were only 870,000 remaining — and anecdotal evidence suggests the numbers have continued to drop.
 When was the last time you saw a working pay phone?

-You think people were upset after Pia Toscano got prematurely booted off American Idol?
-It would be even worse if they stopped making permanent press fabric; most people would finally have to learn how to use an iron.
-Well, at least Grandma would be proud.
+You think people were upset after Judith Hill got prematurely booted off The Voice in 2013?
+Well, it’d be even worse if they ever stopped making permanent press fabric; most people would finally have to learn how to use an iron.
+Then again, at least Grandma would be proud.